microsoft/opensource-management-portal/README.md

 Any configuration string property can be resolved to a KeyVault secret.

-To use a stored KeyVault secret, configuration to allow this application's service principal to `get` the secret value, simply use a custom `keyvault://` URI format.
+To use a stored KeyVault secret, configuration to allow this application's service principal to `get` the secret value, use a custom `keyvault://` URI format.

 For example, given a key vault named `samplevault`, setting a configuration parameter to `keyvault://samplevault.vault.azure.net/secrets/secret-name/optionalVersion`